i-like-retro/windows-nt-4/README.md

 You can find it here: [Q299444I.EXE](CD/SOFTWARE/UPDATES/Q299444I.EXE).
 Don't forget to restart after installation as well.

+**III**.
 After these two important big patches are installed, its time for smaller ones.
 After Service Rollup came out, there were some smaller security updates that are nice to install as well. **NOTE**: Each of the updates requires reboot, but there is a helper tool from Microsoft you could use to avoid